-Researchers continue to take advantage of the network of prototype DFA monitoring systems put in place during Phase II of this project.
+Researchers continue to take advantage of the network of prototype DFA monitoring systems put in place during this project.
 They continue to capture high-fidelity recordings of waveforms from normal and abnormal events on 60 feeders at 14 substations across North America.

-The monitoring systems provide additional examples of apparatus failure modes that already exist in the DFA database.
-These provide the opportunity to further assess characterization algorithms and to improve them when improper or suboptimal behavior is discovered.
+The monitoring systems provide additional examples of apparatus failure modes that already exist in the DFA database, thereby providing an opportunity to further assess characterization algorithms and to improve them when improper or suboptimal behavior is discovered.
 This results in more robust algorithms.
-The monitoring systems also have documented failure modes that previously did not exist in the DFA database, offering opportunities to assess these new failures and implement or improve algorithms.
+The monitoring systems also continue to document failure modes that previously did not exist in the DFA database, offering opportunities to assess these new failures and implement or improve algorithms.

 Case studies documented in this chapter provide multiple examples of the types of failures that the DFA detects.
-None of the utilities involved in these cases had information regarding the subject failures, except from the DFA.
+Except where specifically noted, none of the utilities involved in these cases had any information regarding the incipient failures, except from the DFA.
 Utilities are discovering potential and value in the anticipation of faults and failures.
 They also are discovering myriad uses for the data outside the initial purpose of anticipating faults.

 The database now contains multiple examples of many common failure modes on distribution feeders.
-Ongoing data collection efforts continue to take advantage of the existing system of monitors to gather data about additional failure modes that are statistically less common.
+Ongoing efforts continue to gather data about additional failure modes that are statistically less common.
 It is important to note that failure modes that are statistically infrequent may have significant impact on system reliability when they do occur.
-The case study about the substation cable failure provides a dramatic illustration.
+The case study about the substation cable failure is a dramatic illustration.